Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Introduction

+\textbf{Motivation:} The first application of an event camera is in a hardware-based Deep Neural Network (DNN) system called CAVIAR~\cite{serrano2009caviar}, predating the first software-based DNN system from the computer vision community by approximately a decade.
+This early development also includes significant contributions from solid-state circuit papers that detailed the design and initial applications of camera chips~\cite{5537149,4444573}.
+Recently, deep learning (DL) has received great attention in this emerging area with amounts of techniques developed based on various purposes.
+For example, DL-based feature trackers~\cite{messikommer2023data} achieve better accuracy than the non-DL-based methods (See Tab.~\ref{Tab:featuretracking}).
+We explore some fundamental questions that have been driving this research area when examining the representative methods.

-With these questions being discussed, this paper provides the \textbf{first} in-depth survey of current trends of DL techniques for event-based vision.
-We focus on analyzing, categorizing, and benchmarking the DL-based methods with a highlight on recent progress.
-In particular, we review and scrutinize this promising area by systematically discussing the technical details, challenges, and potential.
-Previously, Gallego \etal~\cite{eventsurvey} provided an overview with a particular focus on the principles and conventional algorithms for robotic vision.
-However, DL has invigorated all most every field of event-based vision recently, and remarkable advancements in methodologies and techniques have been achieved.
+Previously, Gallego \etal~\cite{eventsurvey} provided the first overview of the event-based vision with a particular focus on the principles and conventional algorithms.
+However, DL has invigorated almost every field of event-based vision recently, and remarkable advancements in methodologies and techniques have been achieved.
 Therefore, a more up-to-date yet insightful survey is urgently needed for capturing the research trends while clarifying the challenges and potential directions.

-We survey the DL-based methods by focusing on three important aspects, as illustrated in Fig.~\ref{fig:Comparison}(b): 1) how to learn events with DNNs\textemdash event representation and quality enhancement; 2) current research highlights by typically analyzing two hot fields, image restoration and enhancement, scene understanding and 3D vision; 3) potential future directions, such as event-based neural radiance for 3D reconstruction, cross-modal learning and event-based model pretraining.
+We survey the DL-based methods by focusing on three important aspects: 1) DNN input representations for event data and quality enhancement (Sec.~\ref{sec:Event Processing for DNNs}); 2) Current research highlights by typically analyzing two hot fields, image restoration and enhancement (Sec.\ref{sec:Image Reconstruction and Restoration}), scene understanding and 3D vision (Sec.~\ref{sec:Scene Understanding and 3D Vision}); 3) Potential future directions, such as event-based neural radiance for 3D reconstruction, cross-modal learning, and event-based model pertaining {(Sec.~\ref{sec:new-direction})}.